HanyangSha/Stony-Brook-Research/README.md

 This repository contains the C++ programs I wrote for research at Stony Brook University in summer 2022.

 Every file uses the C++ linear algebra library Eigen.
-If you want to use my code, make sure you download this library, otherwise you are responsible for finding an alternative way to compute eigenvalues of a matrix.
+If you want to use my code, make sure you download this library, otherwise you are responsible for having an alternative way to compute eigenvalues of a matrix.

 Explanations of what each file does (somewhat in chronological order):
 1. connected_builder: randomly generates rooted and strongly connected directed graphs according to L=BB^T, then computes their eigenvalues to verify nonnegative and nondecreasing properties